S1M0N38/base.nvim/README.md

 2. Click **"Use this template"** → **"Create a new repository"** at the top of this page.
 3. Choose a name with the `.nvim` extension (e.g., `your-plugin.nvim`).
 4. Clone your new repository and `cd` into it.
-5. Manually follow the initialization steps in [`init-from-template.md`](/.claude/commands/init-from-template.md) or run `claude init-from-template`.
-6. Install `your-plugin.nvim` using your preferred plugin manager and configure Neovim for plugin development:
+5. Install `your-plugin.nvim` using your preferred plugin manager and configure Neovim for plugin development:

 ```lua
 -- Install and configure your plugin during development